 Twitter: http://www.twitter.com/lindasmatchett

-On this episode of “The Romantic Side of Suspense,” I’m chatting with Patricia Bradley and Lynn Blackburn.
-Among other topics, we discussed how fiction...
+On this episode of “The Romantic Side of Suspense,” I’m chatting with Michèle Olson, who has had a forty-year-plus career in advertising and marketing...